 At least one face to face interview with at least two interviewers.

 At least two references providing detail about the person’s character and workplace record, and disclosing any concerns relating to their working with vulnerable people.

 All Relevant Persons likely to engage in regulated activities (see above) involving Vulnerable People will be required to have a criminal record check (a disclosure) issued by one of the statutory disclosure bodies or a police check where there is no statutory body.

 Rwanda Action will meet the cost of providing a disclosure certificate or police check for potential or existing employees.

-The Operations Director is responsible for arranging checks as part the recruitment process for Rwanda Action staff and volunteers outside Rwanda, and the Country Manager is responsible for all necessary checks in Rwanda.
+The Operations Director is responsible for arranging checks as part the recruitment process for Rwanda Action staff and volunteers outside Rwanda, and the Country Director is responsible for all necessary checks in Rwanda.

 Where a disclosure is required for a paid or voluntary position, a statement of the fact will be included in the advertisement.

 If the disclosure reveals any discrepancies that are serious and relevant to the suitability of the applicant to perform the job, the application will be declined.

 A disclosure certificate does not negate the need for the standard check of contacting two referees for employees or volunteers working with Vulnerable People.
 If anything in those references causes concern about the applicant’s suitability to work with Vulnerable People, the referee will be contacted, and the application may be declined.

 Where a Relevant Person commences work or volunteering prior to receipt of the enhanced disclosure certificate or equivalent, they must not engage in any regulated activity until such certificate is received.